knative/test-infra/tools/webhook-apicoverage/resourcetree/README.md

 Traffic fields are of type v1alpha1.TrafficTarget, but are present in different paths inside the resource tree.
 ConnectedNodes connects these two nodes, and an outlining of this type would present the coverage across the two branches and gives a unified view of what fields are covered.
-ConnectedNodes represent connections between nodes that are of same type(reflect.Type) and belong to same package but span across different trees or branches of same tree.
-An example of ConnectedNodes would be v1alpha1.Route.Spec.Traffic and v1alpha1.Route.Status.Traffic, both these Traffic fields are of type v1alpha1.TrafficTarget, but are present in different paths inside the resource tree.
-ConnectedNodes connects these two nodes, and an outlining of this type would present the coverage across the two branches and gives a unified view of what fields are covered.

 ## Type Analysis